vr2n/DataSentinel/README.md

-# 🚀 DatumSync
+# 🚀 DataSentinel

-DatumSync is an intelligent, automated data pipeline platform designed to streamline large-scale data processing with modular support for **Validation**, **Normalization**, **Conversion**, **Prediction**, and **Profiling**.
+DataSentinel is an intelligent, automated data pipeline platform designed to streamline large-scale data processing with modular support for **Validation**, **Normalization**, **Conversion**, **Prediction**, and **Profiling**.
 Built with a FastAPI backend, Google Cloud services, and a sleek dashboard UI, DatumSync is your all-in-one solution for seamless data operations.

 ## 🧠 Why DatumSync?